OrdnanceSurvey/os-data-hub-api-tutorials/web-development/national-parks-locator/README.md

 ```

 With that our basemap is set up.
 Next we need to fetch and parse the GeoJSON in `national-parks.json`.
 We'll add the FeatureCollection as a layer to our map and attach event listeners to each Feature.
-We'll also loop through the array of Features and add a `<li>` for each national park.
+We'll also loop through the array of Features and add a `<li>` customised for each national park.

 ### Event Callbacks

 Before we get to the fetch and parse logic though, let's define our event listeners.
 We'll write functions to highlight and unhighlight both of the visual elements we use to represent each national park: a `<li>` element and a GeoJSON Feature on the map.

 We included the `id` as one of each Feature's properties so we could have a unique reference to each national park.
-With this id we'll be able to select the right feature from the GeoJSON layer we add to the map, and select the right `<li>` (by a `data-*` attribute) with jQuery.
+With this id we'll be able to select the right feature from the GeoJSON layer we add to the map, and select the right `<li>` (by a `data-np-id` attribute) with jQuery.
 We'll write all of our highlight/unhighlight functions based on this ID.

 We also wrote a function - `flyToBoundsOffset()` - to fly to a feature accounting for the lefthand panel that is covering part of the map div.
-This also

 Looking at the code: